Best Small Business Loans in Texas

 State and local organizations and nonprofits offer small business grants in Texas to help your small business succeed.
 Although competition can be fierce, it’s worth applying to get free funds for your business.
 Here are a few Texas small business grants worth checking out:

-• The Center for Women Entrepreneurs StartHER Grant: StartHer Grants offers 25 grants worth up to $5,000 each to majority-women-owned businesses in Texas with five or fewer employees.
+• The Center for Women Entrepreneurs StartHER Grant: StartHer Grants offers a $5,000 grant to majority-women-owned businesses in Texas with five or fewer employees.

 • Texas Enterprise Fund: The Texas Enterprise Fund (TEF) offers grants to businesses that are looking to expand, provided that they create new full-time jobs in the process.
 Although there are other eligibility requirements, it’s important to note that eligible businesses must create at least 75 new jobs in urban areas or 25 new jobs in rural ones.